una/una.github.io/_posts/blog/2022-06-20-style-queries.md

 - container queries
 - 2022
 header-bg: 'https://images.unsplash.com/photo-1583316174775-bd6dc0e9f298?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1770&q=80'
-subtitle: "TBD."
+subtitle: "Exploring when and how you would use style queries in your day-to-day work."
 ---

 You may have heard of [container queries](https://css-tricks.com/next-gen-css-container/) and the new [contain-level-3 spec](https://www.w3.org/TR/css-contain-3/) landing in [browsers](https://caniuse.com/css-container-queries) soon, but have you heard of style container queries, which are also a part of this (very exciting) spec?

-**⚠️ Note:** Style queries are not landing in the initial implementations for Chromium and Webkit.
+**⚠️ Note:** Style queries are *not* landing in the initial implementations of Chromium and Webkit.
 Both browsers will launch with size queries and container query units.

 Style queries let you query the *style* of any parent element within a page and apply styles to its children based on the styles of its parent.
 This sounds really cool, but in practice, why would you use this over something like a class or data attribute to apply the styles (both of which are much more performant than a container query)?.
-So I wanted to investigate *why* and *when* style queries really make sense to use.
+I want to investigate *why* and *when* style queries really make sense to use, and provide a capability previously unavailable to us.

 ## Container Queries: a quick summary